lino-framework/book/docs/specs/households.rst

   Household

-    A group of :term:`natural persons <natural person>` who live together in a same house.
+    A group of :term:`persons <person>` who live together in a same house.

   Household membership

-    The fact that a given :term:`natural person` is (or has been) part of a given :term:`household`.
+    The fact that a given :term:`person` is (or has been) part of a given :term:`household`.